 Over the last few months, offering delivery and pickup has proven essential to many businesses.
 But navigating off-premise operations can feel intimidating—which is why we wanted to share tips for getting started with pickup and delivery in today’s landscape.

-How to sign up for food delivery for my business
+How to sign up for food delivery for your business

 Getting started is pretty straightforward.
 Restaurants and stores can sign up for a DoorDash account on our website.
 If you prefer to speak to a representative, you can reach out via our contact us page and the team will help answer your questions.